gaf3/opengui/README.md

 If you're familer with Docker Desktop, Kubernetes, and Tilt `make up` and hit space.

 Navigate to `http://localhost:7971/` and give it a whirl.

+# Cli Example

+Just took this from the

 # Documentation